-- UN chief: Palestinians to join international conventions by May 2
+- Palestinians to Join Conventions by May 2

 When was the last time we had wall-to-wall harmony in this country, from Housing Minister Uri Ariel to Finance Minister Yair Lapid, from Justice Minister Tzipi Livni to right-wing MK Orit Strock, from TV news analyst Udi Segal to his colleague Ehud Yaari?
 Palestinian President Mahmoud Abbas (Abu Mazen) and his cronies have broken the rules of the game.

 What’s there to argue about?
 After all, it’s clear Bibi is innocent and Abu is guilty.
 Suddenly, a moment before the historic agreement, Abu Mazen disrupted the plans that Israel’s government had put on the table.
 The disappointment was so bitter that even Foreign Minister Avigdor Lieberman has gone back to being hostile.

 How in the world did such promising negotiations go wrong when approaching their happy end?
 Who knows as well as Netanyahu how to express himself so beautifully during a crisis?
 “Unilateral moves will be met by unilateral moves,” he told the cabinet, and not a minister had anything to add.

 Once again he’s right, just as he was right when he said “If they give, they’ll get, if they don’t give, they won’t get.”
 That has always been the Netanyahu Doctrine.
 That’s his philosophy in a nutshell.